Osteopathic medicine in the United States: Osteopathic manipulative treatment (OMT)

 Within the osteopathic medical curriculum, manipulative treatment is taught as an adjunctive measure to other biomedical interventions for several disorders and diseases.
 However, a 2001 survey of osteopathic physicians found that more than 50% of the respondents used OMT on less than 5% of their patients.
 The survey follows many indicators that osteopathic physicians have become more like MD physicians in every respect —few perform OMT, and most prescribe medications or suggest surgery as the first line of treatment.

-The American Osteopathic Association has made an effort in recent years to support scientific inquiry into the effectiveness of osteopathic manipulation as well as to encourage osteopathic physicians to consistently offer manipulative treatments to their patients.
+The American Osteopathic Association has made an effort in recent years to support scientific inquiry into the effectiveness of osteopathic manipulation and to encourage osteopathic physicians to offer manipulative treatments to their patients consistently.
 However, the number of osteopathic physicians who report consistently prescribing and performing manipulative treatment has been falling steadily.
 Medical historian and sociologist Norman Gevitz cites poor educational quarters and few full-time OMT instructors as major factors for the decreasing interest of medical students in OMT.
 He describes problems with "the quality, breadth, nature, and orientation of OMM instruction," and he claims that the teaching of osteopathic medicine has not changed sufficiently over the years to meet the intellectual and practical needs of students.

 In their assigned readings, students learn what certain prominent DOs have to say about various somatic dysfunctions.
 There is often a theory or model presented that provides conjectures and putative explanations about why somatic dysfunction exists and what its significance is.
 Instructors spend the bulk of their time demonstrating osteopathic manipulative (OM) techniques without providing evidence that the techniques are significant and efficacious.
 Even worse, faculty members rarely provide instrument-based objective evidence that somatic dysfunction is present in the first place.

 Osteopathic manipulative treatment (OMT) involves palpation and manipulation of bones, muscles, joints, and fasciae.

 At the same time, recent studies show an increasingly positive attitude of patients and physicians (MD and DO) toward the use of manual therapy as a valid, safe, and effective treatment modality.
 One survey, published in the Journal of Continuing Medical Education, found that a majority of physicians (81%) and patients (76%) felt that manual manipulation (MM) was safe, and over half (56% of physicians and 59% of patients) felt that manipulation should be available in the primary care setting.
 Although less than half (40%) of the physicians reported any educational exposure to MM and less than one-quarter (20%) have administered MM in their practice, most (71%) respondents endorsed desiring more instruction in MM.
 Another small study examined the interest and ability of MD residents in learning osteopathic principles and skills, including OMT.
 It showed that after a 1-month elective rotation, the MD residents responded favorably to the experience.